JeronimoDU/Default-PLUS-PLUS/README.md

 # COPY RIGHTS:

-This script is the effort of 6 years development and game mechanics understanding by myself, Jeronimo, is today released open source due to the lack of ambition and features offered by NQ to help us small developers to make DU a better game.
+This script is the effort of 8 years development and game mechanics understanding by myself, Jeronimo, and TheGreatSardini, is today released open source due to the lack of ambition and features offered by NQ to help us small developers to make DU a better game.

 You are free to use / modify it at will, i ll certainly not update it anymore